-The provision for unexpired risks is calculated after taking into account relevant investment return.
+The provision for unexpired risks is calculated separately by reference to classes of business which are managed together, after taking into account relevant investment return.

-At 31 December 2022 the Syndicate had no unexpired risk provision.
+At the 31 December 2022 the Syndicate had no unexpired risk provision (2021: nil).

 Deferred acquisition costs